microsoft/onnxruntime/docs/ONNX_Runtime_Graph_Optimizations.md

 These optimizations change the data layout for applicable nodes to achieve higher performance improvements.
 They are run after graph partitioning and are only applied to nodes assigned to CPU execution provider.
 Available layout optimizations are as follows:

-* NCHWc Optimizer : Optimizes the graph by using NCHWc layout instead of NCHW layout.
+* NCHWc Optimizer: Optimizes the graph by using NCHWc layout instead of NCHW layout.

+## Online/Offline Mode

+All optimizations can be performed either online or offline.
+In online mode, when initializing an inference session, we also apply all enabled graph optimizations before performing model inference.
+Applying all optimizations each time we initiate a session can add overhead to the model startup time (especially for complex models), which can be critical in production scenarios.
+This is where the offline mode can bring a lot of benefit.
+In this mode, after performing graph optimizations, ONNX Runtime serializes the resulting model to disk.
+In subsequent inference sessions for this model, we can instead use the already optimized model to reduce startup time. **Note**: When running in offline mode, make sure to use the exact same options (e.g., execution providers, optimization level) and hardware as the target machine that the model inference will run on (you cannot run a model pre-optimized for a GPU execution provider on a machine that is equipped only with CPU).

 ## Usage

 ### General Note
 Levels:
-ONNX Runtime defines GraphOptimizationLevel enum for these levels.
-Enabling each level also enables all preceding levels.
-For example enabling Extended optimizations, also enables Basic optimizations.
-Mapping of these levels to enum is as follows:
+ONNX Runtime defines the `GraphOptimizationLevel` enum to determine which of the aforementioned optimization levels will be enabled.
+Choosing a level enabled the optimizations of that level, as well as the optimizations of all preceding levels.
+For example, enabling Extended optimizations, also enables Basic optimizations.
+The mapping of these levels to the enum is as follows:

 * GraphOptimizationLevel::ORT_DISABLE_ALL -> Disables all optimizations
 * GraphOptimizationLevel::ORT_ENABLE_BASIC -> Enables basic optimizations
 * GraphOptimizationLevel::ORT_ENABLE_EXTENDED -> Enables basic and extended optimizations
 * GraphOptimizationLevel::ORT_ENABLE_ALL -> Enables all available optimizations including layout optimizations

-Modes:
-All these optimizations can be run offline too.
-For production scenarios where model startup time is critical this can bring a lot of benefit.
-In offline mode, after running graph optimizations ONNX Runtime serializes the resulting model to the disk. **Note**: When running in offline mode make sure to use the exact same options(execution providers, optimization level etc...) and hardware as the target machine.
+Online/Offline Mode:

-To enable model serialization set the SessionOptions option `optimized_model_path`.
+To enable serialization of the optimized model to disk, set the SessionOptions option `optimized_model_path` to the desired path where the optimized model will be stored.

 ### Python API Usage
 ```python